TIMEWELL

 Q9: What happens if you violate EAR?

 Possible penalties include imprisonment of up to 20 years, fines of up to $1 million per violation, and civil penalties of up to $300,000.
 But the most severe consequence is placement on the "Denied Persons List."
 Once listed, all U.S.-related transactions are prohibited — making it impossible to procure U.S.-made components or software.
-In 2018, ZTE (a major Chinese telecommunications equipment company) was temporarily subjected to a complete ban on transactions with U.S. companies for EAR violations, bringing the company to the brink of collapse.
-The impact on global supply chains was enormous.
+In the past, a major telecommunications equipment maker that relied heavily on U.S.-origin items was placed on this list, and the temporary suspension of transactions with U.S. companies had a significant impact on its supply chain (such listings are a regulatory measure and are not a judgment on the merits of a company).
+The impact on global supply chains can be enormous.

 Questions About EU Regulations